Is Lyrica (Pregabalin) Addictive?

 Pregabalin is unlikely to cause life-threatening effects of overdose when taken alone.

-But severe, even life-threatening overdose can occur if it is mixed with other depressants, such as alcohol, opiates (including heroin), and benzodiazepines.
+But a severe, even life-threatening overdose can occur if it is mixed with other depressants, such as alcohol, opiates (including heroin), and benzodiazepines.

 Treatment from medical professionals may be required in order to reverse the effects of an overdose.